 While Alibaba’s original consumer marketplace, called Taobao, lets small businesses sell to consumers for free, Tmall serves larger companies and charges fees and takes commissions.
-Dell Inc. (DELL) and Fast Retailing Co.
+Dell Inc. (DELL:US) and Fast Retailing Co.
 (9983)’s Uniqlo clothier are among the brands that use Tmall to reach higher-end Web shoppers.

 Competitors have responded with their own investments in online sales.
 Tencent, China’s biggest Internet company, said it plans to spend $1 billion on its e-commerce unit.
 360Buy.com and DangDang are expanding their marketplace divisions in tandem with their main online retail operations.
 And 360Buy.com said it will offer a 1 billion yuan promotion program for consumers.

 “The financial strength of Alibaba means they are in a position to invest in marketing their various platforms,” said Chen Shousong, an e-commerce analyst at Analysys in Beijing.
 “They are going to be doing what they can to fight off the competition and build a big lead.”

 To contact the reporter on this story: Mark Lee in Hong Kong at firstname.lastname@example.org

 To contact the editor responsible for this story: Frank Longid at email@example.com